-Chances are, you know roughly what car you want, and you can estimate what you'll need to pay.
-One of the best ways to determine the full price of a car equipped with all the features and options you want is to use the "build your own" link in the Cars.com Buy section.
-It lets you select a trim level and options, and it automatically calculates the price and alerts you if one selection requires you to give up (or add) something else.
+Chances are, you know roughly what car you want and you can estimate what you'll need to pay.
+One of the best ways to determine the full price of a car equipped with all the features and options you want is to use the Research Car Models link to build your own in the Cars.com Buy section.
+It lets you select a trim level and options, automatically calculates the price and alerts you if one selection requires you to give up (or add) something else.
 It also includes the destination charge, which is unavoidable for any new-car purchase.
 Once you've built the car you want, you'll see numbers for the MSRP and invoice prices, between which the actual transaction price usually falls.
 Don't forget fees such as the destination charge, taxes, title and licensing.

 Once you have an idea of what the car should cost based on that research, we recommend coming up with four figures to work with:

 Car salespeople want to talk about what you can afford in a monthly payment.
 Why?
 Because it's easier for you to lose sight of how much you're paying for the car and the loan overall if the payments are low enough, and because many consumers themselves focus on the impact on their monthly budget.
 It's also a lead-in for the dealer to broker your financing.
 The best way to avoid confusion is to negotiate the transaction price of the car alone, leaving out the issues of financing, trade-ins, etc.